enoren111/MyView/README.md

 This software will be implemented in full-stack by calling APIs from LLM.
 The software will support playing back the scripts easily in the different platforms with LLM being used to fill in the parts that humans will play as well to help with authoring episodes.
-All the functions will be integrated in our community - **Sesuyu Street**.
+All the functions will be integrated in our community - **Sesayu Street**.

 # Panels and Functions 🏘️

 # Software Structure 💻

 # Environment Setup 🕹️

+# Implementation 💡